buzzqw/TUS/OBSS/OBSSv2-eng.md

 | **Treasure Category**: R |
 | **Description** |

 Although they have a fierce appearance, with bright scales, cobra-like hoods, and powerful serpentine bodies, guardian nagas serve as conscientious protectors of places of exceptional power and sacredness.
 Often their scales display elaborate patterns similar to those of exotic jungle snakes.
-A typical guardian naga reaches a length of 14 meters and weighs approximately 375 pounds.
+A typical guardian naga reaches a length of 14 meters and weighs approximately 170 kg.

 While some guardian nagas adhere to exotic practices of ancient or forgotten deities, others are simply attracted to sites of striking natural beauty, such as temples on imposing waterfalls, natural pinnacles, and mountain peaks, guarding them with the utmost reverence and sense of duty.
 Often these nagas join active faiths, serving as protectors of shrines or ancient treasures.
 A pair of nagas may settle near a site they deem worthy of protection, hatching a brood there and raising their offspring.
 When the young reach adulthood, they may choose to leave to seek their own home or remain to protect the area watched over by their parents.
 Sometimes, a guardian naga that guards ruins or a temple is just the latest in a succession of sentinels that have taken turns over the centuries.
 These sentinels often take the same name as their predecessors, appearing to be a single, exceptionally long-lived individual.